DrDecki/Aleph-One-PsVita/README.md

 ## 2. Add the game data

-The engine ships **without** any game data — you have to provide the scenario files yourself.
+The engine ships **without** any game data, you have to provide the scenario files yourself.
 They are **not** included in this download.

 The three official Marathon games are free and can be downloaded from the